 Why London Victoria is the perfect lunch spot

 For Southern Railway passengers travelling through London Victoria, a good lunch doesn’t need to mean another sandwich or rushed meal.
-Within a few minutes’ walk of the station, you can find independent cafés and quality restaurants serving genuinely good food, from Iris & June’s fresh salads and excellent coffee to Gopal’s Corner’s roti and curries, or a relaxing hour at Wild by Tart.
+Within a few minutes’ walk of the station, you can find a variety of London Victoria lunch spots like independent cafés and quality restaurants serving genuinely good food, from Iris & June’s fresh salads and excellent coffee to Gopal’s Corner’s roti and curries, or a relaxing hour at Wild by Tart.

-Whether you’re between trains, working nearby, or setting off on your journey home, London Victoria rewards anyone willing to step just a little beyond the station concourse.
+Whether you’re between trains, working nearby, or setting off on your journey home, London Victoria has plenty of lunch spots beyond the usual chains.